MarkDing/IoT-Developer-Boot-Camp-Wiki/Hardware/Wireless Products, Protocols and Applications.md

   As you can see from the name convention, the BLE chips include 3 series such as FG1,FG12, and FG13.
 The BLE chips are classified with  P (Performance), B (Basic), and V (Value) performance grades.
 The BLE chips are Tx/Rx type which include sub-G band, 2.4GHz band, and sub-G& 2.4GHz bands.
 The BLE chips are classified with 2 temperature range as -40°-+85° and -40°-+125°.
 And there are many packages(QFN32, QFN48, QFN68, and BGA125) to select.
 - Applications:

-  Home Automation, Beaconing, Sport and Fitness, Asset Tracking, Classic Audio Stream, AoA/AoD, etc.
+  Home Automation, Beaconing, Sport and Fitness, Asset Tracking, AoA/AoD, etc.

 ## Z-Wave products and applications
 - Introduction: